Dale Watson (FBI)

-Dale L. Watson is the former assistant director for the Counterterrorism Division of the FBI, as such he headed the FBI investigation into the September 11, 2001 attacks and the 2001 anthrax attacks.
+Dale L. Watson is an American former federal agent.
+He was the assistant director for the Counterterrorism Division of the FBI, as such he headed the FBI investigation into the September 11, 2001 attacks and the 2001 anthrax attacks.

 Education

 Watson is a native of Central Florida.
 He graduated from Groveland High School before entering Florida State University where he graduated with a Bachelor of Science Degree in 1972.
 After college, Watson was commissioned as a regular U.S. Army Infantry Officer where he served five and one-half years.

 Early career

 In February 1978, Watson received his appointment as a Special Agent with the FBI.
-He was first assigned to Birmingham, Alabama and in 1982 he was transferred to New York City.
+He was first assigned to Birmingham, Alabama, and in 1982 he was transferred to New York City.
 In January, 1985, he was ordered to FBI Headquarters in Washington, D.C.
 He later was assigned a field supervisory desk at the Washington Field Office before returning to FBI Headquarters between 1991 through 1994 as Chief of the Iran Unit, Counterterrorism Section, National Security Division (NSD).